 “Thoroughly enjoyed the inspiring message and the break down of the games – I had to reread some of the text because I was missing some of the words as I was trying to read to fast.
-A great book to inspire but to let young people they aren’t alone in the feeling when they go off to college on their own for the first time.
+A great book to inspire and to let young people know they aren’t alone in the feeling when they go off to college on their own for the first time.
 Great read.” – Randy J.

 “I just finished your book.
 AWESOME!
 I just thought your account of your experience was very honest and inspirational.
-I learned a lot of things I would’ve never known about the experience of a walk on.
+I learned a lot of things I would’ve never known about the experience of a walk-on.
 Thanks for a good read!” – Thomas L.

 “I thought it was a fantastic account of your time at Northwestern.
 Your genuine honesty in the book is quite admirable.
 Even the details behind when you played, vs. when you were not asked too.
 I found that refreshing.
 Congratulations on a great book that contains great messages about life, not just football.
-I have already recommend it to several of my folks.” – Steve W.
+I have already recommended it to several of my folks.” – Steve W.